Health Insurance Waiting Period

 How to Decrease Waiting Periods in Health Insurance

 There is no insurance company that provides plans without any waiting period.
 However, the policyholder still gets the option to decrease the waiting period duration.
 There are many plans with a waiver benefit or riders, that can reduce the time span of the initial waiting period in health insurance.
-Here are the names of the plan that have the waiting period waiver and riders:
+Here are the names of the plans: that have the waiting period waiver and riders:

 Care classic with Instant Cover